 The Oxford Robotics Institute are playing a key role in two of the four Robotics Hubs funded by the EPSRC as part of their £44.5 million investment over the next three and a half years into Robotics and Artificial intelligence (AI).
 More details here.

-Dr. Fallon's research is focused on probabilistic methods for localization and mapping.
-He has also made research contributions to state estimation for legged robots and is interested in dynamic motion planning and control.
-Of particular concern is developing methods which are robust in the most challenging situations by leveraging sensor fusion.
+Prof. Fallon's research is focused on probabilistic methods for localization and mapping.
+His research focus on state estimation and mapping for dynamic robots (quadrupeds, handheld devices and even drones).
+He is also interested in dynamic motion planning and control.
+He focuses on developing methods which are robust in challenging situations (darkness, underground, outdoors) using probabilistic sensor fusion.